 I look back at some of the stuff I wrote back then and cringe, though at the time I thought I was pretty clever.
 Perhaps in the future I’ll look back at things I write now with similar dismay.
 I hope not.
 I think a creative outlet makes a person whole.
-I would hope that if I had been a knitter all these years I’d be getting pretty good at it by now.
-Writing, on the other hand, you have to wonder how much talent can ever be gotten from hard work, experience, practice, and expensive creative writing courses.
-Is it one of those things that benefit much more from the intangible – a gift?
+I’d hope if I had been a knitter all these years I’d be getting pretty good at it by now.
+Writing, on the other hand, you have to wonder how much talent can ever be gotten from hard work, practice, and expensive creative writing courses.
+Is it one of those things that benefit more from the intangible – a gift?
+I dunno.

 In 2010 Eighty Seven was shortlisted in the Hawkesbury River Writers Prose Fiction competition.